-Instructors use www.turnitin.com to review papers and projects for improper citation and/or plagiarism by comparing each student's report against billions of internet pages, a repository of works submitted to Turnitin in the past, and thousands of academic sources.
+One method for the detection of academic dishonesty for written assignments is the use of Turnitin to review assignments for improper citation, plagiarism, and improper use of artificial intelligence, such as generative AI.
+Turnitin compares each student's submission against material on the internet, academic sources, and the repository of works submitted to Turnitin in the past.
 A comparison document called the Similarity Report details the areas of a student paper that may have been documented incorrectly or used improperly.
+The Similarity Report also includes an AI-indicator percentage and highlights writing that is determined to be generated by artificial intelligence.
 Refer to instructor's course policy statements for usage details.